Barcodes vs RFID vs GPS – Choosing the Best Asset Tracking Method

 Asset tracking is a critical concern for businesses of all sizes, and with good reason.
 Workplace asset theft alone costs organizations up to $50 billion per year.
 Nearly half of small companies still rely on manual methods (or none at all) to track their assets.
 This leads to lost equipment, wasted time, and compliance risks.
+As a result, many organizations now evaluate technologies such as Barcodes vs RFID vs GPS asset tracking to improve asset visibility and control.

 Barcodes & QR Codes – Cost-Effective Asset Tracking